-COMES NOW, Becky Tayler and pursuant to 28 U.S.C § 1746, declares under penalty of perjury that the following is tre and correct:
+COMES NOW, Becky Tayler and pursuant to 28 U.S.C § 1746, declares under penalty of perjury that the following is true and correct:

-1. My name is Becky Tayler, and I am the Executive Director of Iowa Safe Schools ("ISS") (formerly known as "GLBT Youth in Iowa Taskforce").
+- 1. My name is Becky Tayler, and I am the Executive Director of GLBT Youth in Iowa Taskforce, dba Iowa Safe Schools ("ISS").
 I am an Iowa resident over eighteen (18) years of age and make this declaration based on my own personal knowledge and my review of records maintained by ISS.
-If called as a witness, I could and would testify completely as to the matters set forth herein.

-2. I have worked with LGBTQ+ youth in Iowa for most of my 10-plus year career in social work and with ISS for six of those years.
+If called as a witness, I could and would testify completely as to the matters set forth herein. - 2.
+I have worked with LGBTQ+ youth in Iowa for most of my 10-year career in social work and with ISS for five of those years.
 I hold bachelor's and master's degrees in social work, with a focus on cultural competency when working with marginalized populations.
 I submit this declaration in support of ISS's participation as a plaintiff in this litigation.